On the modeling and mitigation of interference fringes in polarimetric instrumentation: Jones calculus approach to polarization fringes

 If now we consider the problem of Sect.~\ref{sec:formalism} with the $m$ medium rotated by $\alpha_m$ with respect to the PoI system of reference, we can generalize Eq.~(\ref{eq:jonestran4.alt}) to a relation where all Jones vectors are expressed in the reference frame of the principal axes of the corresponding medium.
 It is convenient to work with the phase-modified Jones vectors (\ref{eq:phase-jones}), so we can use Eq.~(\ref{eq:jonestran4.alt}).
 As such a relation applies in the reference frame of the principal axes of the $m^\textrm{th}$ optic rotated to the angle $\alpha_m$ (see Fig.~\ref{fig:perp_geom}), in analogy with the Mueller transformation (\ref{eq:rotated-jones}), we immediately arrive at the following \emph{transfer law} between Jones 4-vectors,

 where we defined the $4{\times}4$ rotation matrix

 and the matrices $\mathbf{\Lambda}_m$ and $\mathbf{O}_{m-1,m}$ have the same structures as in Eq.~(\ref{eq:Lmat-Omat}), with all quantities referenced to the principal-axes system of the $m^\textrm{th}$ optic.
-Since the Fresnel coefficients in the $\mathbf{O}_{m-1,m}$ matrix contain the indexes of refraction of \emph{both} adjacent materials, the indexes of refraction of the preceding $(m-1)^\textrm{th}$ optic must be referenced (or ``resolved'', using the terminology of \cite{Cl04c}) to the reference frame of the $m^\textrm{th}$ optic, when computing $\mathbf{O}_{m-1,m}$.
-In our formalism, resolving the refractive indexes of the $(m-1)^\textrm{th}$ material to the principal axes of the $m^\textrm{th}$ material is an approximate operation, which is responsible for the most significant deviations from an exact treatment of the problem \cite{Be72,Ha23}.
-The downside is that particular care must be taken in the numerical implementation of our formalism, as described in App.~\ref{app:numerical}; the upside is a much higher computational efficiency of the approximate algorithm compared to exact treatments such as Berreman's calculus, in order to obtain sufficiently accurate results for fringe estimation in polarimetric instruments.
+Since the Fresnel coefficients in the $\mathbf{O}_{m-1,m}$ matrix contain the indexes of refraction of \emph{both} adjacent materials, the indexes of refraction of the preceding $(m-1)^\textrm{th}$ optic must be ``referenced'' (or ``resolved'', using the terminology of \cite{Cl04c}) to the principal-axes frame of the $m^\textrm{th}$ optic, when computing $\mathbf{O}_{m-1,m}$.
+Such a resolution of the refractive indexes of the $(m-1)^\textrm{th}$ material to the principal axes of the $m^\textrm{th}$ material is an approximate operation of our formalism, which is responsible for the most significant deviations from an exact treatment of the problem \cite{Ha23,Be72}.
+The downside is that particular care must be taken in the numerical implementation of the formalism, as described in App.~\ref{app:numerical}; the upside is a demonstrated higher computational efficiency of the approximate approach, when compared with some numerical implementations of the exact theory such as Berreman calculus, while it still provides sufficiently accurate results for quantitative fringe estimation in polarimetric instruments.

 From here on, the formalism to model a stack of $N$ birefringent optics comprised between the $0^\mathrm{th}$ and $(N+1)^\mathrm{th}$ materials follows analogously to the recipe given by \cite{He91} (cf.~Eq.~4(101)), implying the recursion of Eq.~(\ref{eq:Ye82}) through the stack of materials, i.e.,